Rowida46/Machine-Learning/Deep Neural Networks with PyTorch/README.md

 ![](https://github.com/pytorch/pytorch/blob/master/docs/source/_static/img/tensor_illustration.png)

-   - A `torch.Tensor` is a  specialized data structure that is similar to multi-dimensional matrix containing elements of a single data type .
+A `torch.Tensor` is a  specialized data structure that 1D or 2D matrix containing elements of a single data type .

+PyTorch provides Tensors that can live either on the CPU or the GPU and accelerates the computation by a huge amount.

-   - In PyTorch, we use tensors to encode the inputs and outputs of a model, as well as the model’s parameters.
+In PyTorch, we use tensors to encode the inputs and outputs of a model, as well as the model’s parameters.

    - There are a few main ways to create a tensor, depending on your use case.

    - To create a tensor From a NumPy array , use `np.array(data)`

    - To create a tensor With random or constant values, use `torch.rand(shape)`.
    - To create a tensor From another tensor , `torch.rand_like(shape, datatype)`.

    - In-place operations Operations that have a _ suffix are in-place.
 For example: `x.copy_(y)`, `x.t_()`, will change x.

-   - A tensor can be created with `requires_grad=True` so that torch.autograd records operations on them for automatic differentiation.
+A tensor can be created with `requires_grad=True` so that torch.autograd records operations on them for automatic differentiation.